benAsiri/multi-threading-SEC-2018/README.md

   - Use Thread.isInterrupted() method to check the state
   - If There is any interruption exit from the thread by throwing new InterruptedExeption().

-8. Some other methods that throw InterruptedException()
+- Some other methods that throw InterruptedException()
-a.
-Thread.sleep()
+  - Thread.sleep()
-b.
-Object.wait()
+  - Object.wait()

-9. Java.io class don’t throw InterruptedException() this make it tricky to handle interrupts in a middle of a reading or writing to a file or sending or receiving data from network.
+- Java.io class don’t throw InterruptedException() this make it tricky to handle interrupts in a middle of a reading or writing to a file or sending or receiving data from network.

-10. For this we can use another set of new IO classes called java.nio which will throw ClosedByInterruptedException() which is a subclass of IOException
+- For this we can use another set of new IO classes called java.nio which will throw ClosedByInterruptedException() which is a subclass of IOException